deliveredtechnologies/rulebook/README.md

 ```
 **A [Slightly] More Complex Scenario**

 _MegaBank issues home loans.
-Each home loan can have between one and 3 applicants.
+Each home loan can have up to 3 applicants.
 If any of the applicant's credit scores is less than 700 then all of the applicants' available cash on hand must be at least $50,000.00, otherwise the loan is denied._

 The two different approaches to implementing these rules are